HayLab/AlleleSail/README.md

 alleleSail_sim was built in Python3.7, and module requirements can be found in requirements.txt

+To analyze the data, we wrote our own R scripts - the data we analyzed can be found in the data folder, and figures were generated using the R markdown script figures_4-4.Rmd.

 ## How to use

 More information on how to use this simulation can be found in the demo: [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/HayLab/AlleleSail/blob/main/AlleleSail_demo.ipynb)